-We are also interested in determining the influence of rhizodeposit flavonoids on the microbial diversity in the rhizosphere.
-We utilize genetics, metagenomics and molecular microbiology to answer questions related to this research area.
+We are also interested in determining plant mechanisms that influence the microbial diversity in the rhizosphere and plant intercellular spaces.
+We utilize genetics, metagenomics, and molecular microbiology to answer questions related to this research area.

 Key research projects in the lab include,